idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/index.md

 !col! small=11 medium=11 large=11
 [Porous Flow Tutorial](modules/porous_flow/tutorial_00.md)\\
-This tutorial guides the user through some commonly-used aspects of PorousFlow.
+This tutorial guides the user through some commonly-used aspects of the [Porous Flow](modules/porous_flow/index.md) module.
 It concerns fluid injection through a borehole into a large fluid-filled reservoir.
 The tutorial begins with simple Darcy flow, and gradually adds more complex phenomena such as coupling with heat and solid mechanics, multi-phase flows and chemical reactions.
 !col-end!

 ## Workshop id=workshop